 Glazing is not included in this course.
 If you've never glazed before then please book a glazing appointment, otherwise please pick your pieces up once they have been bisque fired!

-I still haven’t found my way of clay.
+I still haven’t found my way with clay.
 By that I mean I am still trying many different techniques and materials.
-I make stoneware and I find many inspirations in japanese ceramics and their way of living.
-Ways have lead me to one special type: wood-fired ceramics.
+I make stoneware and find many inspirations in Japanese ceramics and the Japanese way of living.
+These ways have lead me to one special type of ceramics: wood-fired.

-In 2013 I attended my first workshop for wood-firing under ceramics master Lou Smedts.
-I would like to specialize in food-fired ceramics and someday try to build my wood-fired kiln.
+In 2013 I attended my first workshop for wood-firing under ceramic master Lou Smedts.
+I would like to specialise in wood-fired ceramics and someday try to build my own wood-fired kiln.